ehthiede/EMUS/README.txt

 Installation
 ------------

-To install, use setup.py `python setup.py install`
+To install, use the command setup.py `python setup.py install`